mliew21396/remote-work/week-2/7-chrome-devtools/README.md

 Here is our example (You can do anything you want).<br>
 <img src="../imgs/devtools-personal.png" width="400" height="269">

-Upload each of your images into the week-2 [imgs](../imgs) directory and display them inline.
+Upload each of your images into the week-2 [imgs](../imgs) directory.
+In your reflection file, display them inline using markdown.

 ## Release 3: Reflect